Clover-yee/StoryExplorer/README.md

 3. There are three confidence levels for entity extraction:
    - High confidence (score > threshold): Based on explicit textual evidence
    - Medium confidence (score = threshold): Based on contextual inference
-   - Low confidence (score < threshold): Based on model's prior knowledge
+   - Low confidence (score < threshold): Based on the model's prior knowledge

 4. The output should be in the following JSON format: